Thomas Picton: Career in the New World

 Fullarton had a very different background from Picton.
 He came from a wealthy and long-established Scots land-owning family and was a Whig MP, a Fellow of the Royal Society, an improving landlord, and a patron of Robert Burns.
 He had been a junior diplomat before raising a regiment in the course of the American War of Independence, of which he naturally became the Colonel.
 He ended that war in India, commanding an army of 14,000 men in operations against Tippu Sultan.
-Afterwards he had written an influential pamphlet arguing that the East India Company had brought trouble on itself by its unprincipled treatment of native princes and native subjects, and that a more humane policy would be preferable rather than "let them hate so long as they fear" (a favourite motto of Caligula).
+Afterwards he had written an influential pamphlet arguing that the East India Company had brought trouble on itself by its unprincipled treatment of native princes and native subjects, and that a more humane policy would be preferable to "let them hate so long as they fear" (a favourite motto of Caligula).

-Picton's policy with respect to various sections of the island population had effectively been "let them hate so long as they fear", and he and Fullarton rapidly fell out.
+Picton's policy with respect to various sections of the island population had effectively been one of rule by fear, and he and Fullarton rapidly fell out.
 (This, of itself, further worsened the rift: Fullarton's Indian pamphlet had also reported adversely on conflicts of interest and dissension between the English having weakened their ability to govern well, to negotiate effectively, and to effectively defend their possessions.)
 Fullarton commenced a series of open enquiries on allegations against Picton and reported his unfavourable views on Picton's past actions at length to meetings of the commission.
 Picton thereupon tendered his resignation on 31 May 1803.